 My three truths:

-I have been working in the corporate and technology profession of a large global company for over 25 years.
+I have been working in the corporate and technology profession with a large global company for over 25 years.
 I began with the fast-paced success and glamour of the 1980’s, survived the lackluster wanderings of the 1990’s, raised a son in the 2000’s, and I’m now enjoying a more reflective time in the 2010’s, and now ready for new and exciting adventures in the next decade.
 With the exception of my occasionally misguided and inexperienced youth, I have lived most of my life with one overall, navigating truth – What will truly matter in the end?
-The accomplishments of my work will long be forgotten, along with those bygone fears that never came about.
+The accomplishments of my work will long be forgotten along with those bygone fears that never came about.
 What will I have wished more of, less of?

 Just as important, is our journey along the way and the little things that shape us into who we are and what we will become.
 We’re in this for the long-haul, all of us together, each creating our own story.
 In the end, all those pieces will come together into a beautiful painting – the grey days and the brights all mixed together.
 So my second truth is this – Details matter, the world is not some chaotic accident, and things really do happen for a reason.

 I’ve had the chance to travel as a professional speaker for a time, speaking on technology and my work.
 It turned out to be an enjoyable adventure, something I would have once responded with a distinct “Never in a million years!”
-I’m like the kid who would rather dig a hole to China than face a crowd.
+I’m like a kid who would rather dig a hole to China than face a crowd.
 Which brings me to my third truth – We don’t always know what we are truly capable of accomplishing or what may someday come our way.
-A million years is not that long anymore.
+A million years does not seem that long anymore.